mozilla/ecosystem-platform/docs/fxa-engineering/fxa-tests-circleci.md

 Running all tests across all modules / packages in FxA can be time-comsuming.
 Time can be saved by skipping tests that we know are unrelated to changes in some given commit.
 Applying that logic, this script outputs a name of individual packages that should be tested - or `all` if it decides that everything needs to be run.

-For master branch and other non-PR commits, the output is always `all`.
+For main branch and other non-PR commits, the output is always `all`.

 For pull requests, the script fetches and parses the diff for the current PR.
 The URL for the diff is constructed from CircleCI env vars.